customer lifetime value

 1. Optimize customer onboarding

 The more seamless it is for customers, the more new customers will stick with your brand.
 It is also important for customers to get help in one click while onboarding.
-Train your support agents about your onboarding process, and create a framework to follow with minimal road blocks!
+Train your support agents about your onboarding process, and create a framework to follow with minimal roadblocks!

 2. Increase customer order value